 It’s easy to swoop in and out of the Motor City’s well-known attractions.
 But there’s more to Detroit than pro sports and big-name touring kids’ stage shows.
 Check out these cool Detroit attractions to explore and awesome activities and other things to do in Detroit that are a little off the beaten path, courtesy of Jeanette Pierce, the city institute director of the Detroit Experience Factory.

-Note: Due to COVID-19, some experiences may be canceled in 2020 and some venues may require social distancing and mask protocols.
+Note: Due to COVID-19, some venues may require social distancing and mask protocols.
 Contact each venue to check before you head out.

 - Address: 1801 Atwater St., Detroit